 - There is a presidential flag only used by the president and no other citizen is permitted to use it.
 This variation of the flag has the Nigerian coat of arms in the middle gracing the white band.

 - The flag is usually hoisted at sunrise and lowered at sunset.
-Which means it is raised high on the pole at 6am and brought down at 6pm.
+This means it is raised high on the pole at 6am and brought down at 6 pm.

 - When the Nigerian flag is hoisted, no other flag is permitted to be above it.
 Typically it takes the middle position while other flags lay side by side to it.